 The ASA will not be releasing its annual ad spend figures this year, breaking the annual tradition of providing a snapshot of how the various channels performed over the course of the year.
 We chat to representatives from the ASA, NZME, Bauer, ANZA, the IAB, OMANZ and Think TV about what this means.

-Interactive advertising continued its upward trajectory, with the latest IAB/PwC online ad spend report showing that it generated a record $184.7 million in the second quarter of 2015.
+Interactive advertising continued its upward trajectory, with the latest IAB/PwC online ad spend report showing that it generated a record $184.73 million in the second quarter of 2015.
 And IAB chief executive Adrian Pickstock says that channel is nowhere near plateauing yet.
-PLUS: ZenithOptimedia's global report predicts internet advertising spend will overtake television by 2018.

 Nielsen has released its list of the ten brands that spent the most on advertising in 2014, according to rate card data.
 And, as has been the case over the last few years, Progressive Enterprises and Foodstuffs once again slogged at out for the top two spots.
 Here’s a rundown of which other brands spent big over the course of last year.